Understanding 83(b) Elections: A Crucial Step for Startup Founders and Employees

 The 83(b) election is a small but critical step for anyone navigating the complexities of equity compensation.
 By taking the time to understand it and file appropriately, you can avoid unwelcome tax surprises and position yourself for long-term financial success.
 Remember, equity is a powerful tool—but like any tool, it’s most effective when used wisely.

 If you’re unsure about whether an 83(b) election is right for you, consult with your legal or tax advisor.
-As we always say at Vela Wood, making an upfront investment in legal advice can save you significant time, money, and headaches down the road.
+Making an upfront investment in legal advice can save you significant time, money, and headaches down the road.

 About the Author(s)